The Speed You Need

 by Christopher Dow

 Ask the average person what most characterizes Tai Chi Chuan, and they will undoubtedly say: “Slowness.”
-If you spot someone or a group of people in a park, on the beach, or anywhere else and slowly waving their arms in arcane patterns and taking measured, deliberate steps, you can pretty much bet they’re doing Tai Chi.
-(We’ll leave out the tragic and all-too-large population of homeless schizophrenics, who also make arcane gestures in parks and elsewhere, following impulses only they can feel.)
+If you spot someone or a group of people in a park, on the beach, or anywhere else who are slowly waving their arms in arcane patterns and taking measured, deliberate steps, you can pretty much bet they’re doing Tai Chi.
+(We’ll except the tragic and all-too-large population of homeless schizophrenics, who also make arcane gestures in parks and elsewhere, following impulses only they can feel.)

 The fact that you move slowly during Tai Chi practice has engendered misconceptions—and jokes made on those misconceptions.
 Indeed, a lot of people, deceived by the slowness, think of Tai Chi strictly as a meditational exercise form and don’t realize that it is a very effective martial art.
 The main misconception regarding its use as a martial art is highlighted by something told to me by one of my students, Dave Walker.
 (Student is really a misnomer since now he’s at least as good at Tai Chi as I am.)

 As a young man many years ago, Dave joined Yang’s Shaolin Kung Fu Academy in Houston, which was then probably the single-best kung fu school in the area.
-This isn’t to say that there weren’t other excellent and knowledgeable teachers and schools around there, or even the first.
+This isn’t to say that there weren’t other excellent and knowledgeable teachers and schools around there, a couple of them of much longer tenure.
 But Yang’s Shaolin Kung Fu Academy’s director, Jeff Bolt, was a high-level student of Yang Jwing-ming, who, for those unfamiliar with him, was named by Inside Kung Fu Magazine as one of the ten most-important kung fu figures of the past century.

 Dave came to Jeff’s school after a few years of taking Taekwondo and karate, and when he first asked Jeff what style of kung fu he should learn, Jeff told him, “Tai Chi.”
 Dave has a stocky body with a naturally low center of gravity that lends itself perfectly to Tai Chi.
 But when Dave first saw people practicing the Yang Style form, he couldn’t figure out how anyone could fight so slowly and yet prevail.
 Besides, this was the decade of Bruce Lee and the burgeoning of interest in flashier, more energetic external styles, which appeal to young people who have sufficient flexibility and greater energy to burn.
 So Dave learned Shaolin Long Fist instead.